 Captain Midnight was a a 1940s super hero, a fictional character written as mortal who, from just before the beginning of World War II into the deepest throes of the war's battles to it's decisive end, that, using the medium of regular radio programing, comic books, and movie serials, took on all the proportions of real life, giving hope, strength, and inspiration to thousands and thousands of war weary families and kids, as loved ones fought, were wounded, and died for our freedom in the air, the seas, and the farflung battlefields of distant lands.

-I was much too young to have fought in World War II.
+That was their World War I backgrounds.
+After World War I Captain Midnight went on to participate in World War II as a civilian, and it was World War II with his Secret Squadron that he gained his fame.
+I was way too young to have fought in either of those wars.
 Years passed before I served in uniform, and by then it was a much different time and a much different war.
 The following, telling of my early childhood during the Second World War, is from the source so cited:

 "Even though my home was thousands of miles away from the raging turmoil of the battlefronts, living practically on the beach along the Pacific coast we were constant hostage to attack.
 Although most people don't know it or they don't remember it, the hostilities of the war visited our shores more than once, and sometimes so close it was like it was in our front yard.
 Japanese submarines prowled the waters all up and down the coast with shipping being hit, torpedoed, damaged and sunk.
 The mainland being hit with shells, bombs, and by air attacks.
 Sure, it was nothing like what was happening in either of the two major theaters, but happening none the less."(source)